 Park Campus is within easy walking distance of a busy, local shopping area, complete with banks, supermarkets, shops and pubs.

 The University of Northampton

 Boughton Green Road

-The International Hospitality Management Top up is designed to enhance graduate employability in the sector by providing a balance of academic and vocational skills throughout the programme.
-The programme emphasises the importance of delivering service quality within the hospitality industry as a way of providing competitive advantage in business.
-This key component of the programme is strongly linked with the need for the sector to continuously innovate to order to meet customer expectations.
-Meeting the needs of the customer is only possible through a thorough understanding of the industry and it’s wider context; the programme therefore ensures that research skills are provides through research projects as well as consultancy projects within the industry itself.
+The International Hospitality Management Top-up is designed to enhance your graduate employability in the sector by providing you with a balance of academic and vocational skills throughout your study.
+The course emphasises the importance of delivering service quality within the hospitality industry as a way of providing a competitive advantage in business and is strongly linked with the need for the sector to continuously innovate to order to meet customer expectations.
+The course ensures that you are equipped with research skills, through research and consultancy projects, so that you can gain a thorough understanding of the needs of the customer from the industry and provide excellent customer service in your future career.

 - Module code: LEI3015